Effective Date: 09 April 2019

 I. What Information is Collected

 The information collected is clearly discussed in the Authorization.
-CTSd uses partial identifiers to maintain the highest anonymity possible.
+CTSd uses partial identifiers to maintain the as much anonymity as possible.
 While last four of SSN, for example, are not as specific as the complete SSN, potential subjects can be comfortable that their full identifiers are never collected and therefore cannot be recovered or hacked.

 II.
 How an Individual Agrees to Participate